-I am very excited and looking forward to a fun, hardworking and successful term in Class 7.
+I am very excited and looking forward to another fun, hardworking and successful term in Class 7.
 Our class page will include lots of important notices and information about our upcoming learning so please remember to check back regularly for any updates.
-Keep your eyes peeled for any photos of your learning too!
+Keep your eyes peeled for any photos of your learning on our class page and on Twitter too!

-During the Autumn term in English, we will be reading a wide range of exciting and interesting stories, which we will use to help us with our writing.
-We will be learning how important it is to remember our basic writing skills, quality vocabulary and best handwriting.
-Also, we will be practising a range of reading skills during our guided reading sessions and across the curriculum as well as working on our spelling, phonics, punctuation and grammar too.
+During the Summer term in , we will be reading a wide range of exciting and interesting stories, which we will use to help us with our writing.
+We will be learning new fictional stories and continuing to plan and write our own stories and non-fiction texts.
+Throughout the term, we will be developing our spelling, punctuation and grammar skills to further develop our writing.
+As part of guided reading and across the curriculum, we will explore a variety of poetry, stories, non-fiction texts and recounts where we will develop our reading fluency and comprehension.
 Remember to read regularly at home so you can move along our reading game!